All articles

 The AI Commerce Shift: When Your Platform Vendor Decides for You

 Shopify activated AI storefronts for millions of merchants without asking.
-Amazon and Google are building similar capabilities.
-Your CRM, cloud, and SaaS vendors are making the same moves.
-Here is what changed, why it matters, and how to audit your own vendor stack.
+Amazon and Google are next.
+Here is how to audit your own vendor stack.

 Read article →